Star Wars: The Old Republic – Rise of the Hutt Cartel

 Star Wars: The Old Republic – Rise of the Hutt Cartel is an expansion pack developed by BioWare and published by Electronic Arts for Star Wars: The Old Republic, a massively multiplayer online role-playing game (MMORPG) set in the distant past of the Star Wars universe.
 It was released for Microsoft Windows on April 14, 2013.
-The expansion concerns the planet Makeb, a resource-rich world which is embroiled in civil war and on the brink of environmental catastrophe, and features two differing overarching plots depending on whether the player character is affiliated with the Sith Empire or the Galactic Republic.
+The expansion concerns the planet Makeb, a resource-rich world which is embroiled in civil war and on the brink of environmental catastrophe, and features two distinct overarching plots depending on whether the player character is affiliated with the Sith Empire or the Galactic Republic.

 Rise of the Hutt Cartel is the first expansion pack for The Old Republic.
 It received average reviews from video game publications.
-The various new gameplay elements introduced in the pack has been praised, whereas the implementation of same sex romance content has been widely criticized by both supporters as well as detractors of said content.
+The various new gameplay elements introduced in the pack have been praised, whereas the implementation of same-sex romance content has been widely criticized by both supporters and detractors.

 Gameplay

-Rise of the Hutt Cartel is an expansion pack for Star Wars: The Old Republic, a BioWare-developed MMORPG set in the Star Wars Expanded Universe (EU), which was rebranded as Star Wars Legends from April 2014 onwards.
+Rise of the Hutt Cartel is an expansion pack for Star Wars: The Old Republic, a BioWare-developed MMORPG set in the Star Wars Legends canon from April 2014 onwards.
 The pack's narrative takes place 300 years after the events of the Star Wars: Knights of the Old Republic games, and more than 3,600 years before the events in the Star Wars films.

 Rise of the Hutt Cartel adds a new world for player characters who have attained level 50, and extends the cap to 55.
-Player characters, depending on their chosen faction, are featured a particular role within an unfolding narrative on the world of Makeb, which is divided into a series of rocky, temperate islands, with a panoramic view of palaces built by the Hutt species jutting out of distant cliffsides.
-The player character follows the expansion pack's story arc, which follows a branching narrative through a sequence of zones depending on their faction affiliation, with the option of completing side-quests and bonuses.
+Player characters, depending on their chosen faction, are placed in a particular role within an unfolding narrative on the world of Makeb, which is divided into a series of rocky, temperate islands, with a panoramic view of palaces built by the Hutt species jutting out of distant cliffsides.
+The player character follows the expansion pack's story arc, which branches across a sequence of zones depending on their faction affiliation, with the option of completing side-quests and bonuses.

-One of the new features introduced in Rise of the Hutt Cartel are "macrobinoculars", which allow players to scan objects in the distance and uncover hidden objects.
-Same-sex romance options are another notable addition with Cytharat, a male Pureblood Sith Lord who could be romanced by male characters from either the Republic or Sith Empire factions, as well as Lemda Avesta, a human female geophysicist who could be romanced by both male and female characters.
-However, the romanceable characters do not accompany player characters on their travels and do not appear outside of Makeb.
+One of the new features introduced in Rise of the Hutt Cartel is "macrobinoculars", which allow players to scan and uncover distant and hidden objects.
+Same-sex romance options are another notable addition, including Cytharat, a male Pureblood Sith Lord who could be romanced by male characters from either the Republic or Sith Empire factions, and Lemda Avesta, a human female geophysicist who could be romanced by both male and female characters.
+However, the romanceable characters do not accompany the player character on their travels and do not appear outside of Makeb.